 A review of the Annual Performance Reviews of Arizona Extension agricultural professionals indicated ten of twenty-eight agriculture/natural resources Extension agents and one specialist reported results from sustainable agriculture related programs during 2013.
 Other agents are involved with sustainable agriculture projects but did not include them in their APR.
 Extension programs are reported in water management, small farm sustainability, range cattle health, and other areas.
 One agent has taken leadership in developing food safety programs for vegetable producers, including concepts that are applicable to local foods producers.
 Other projects reported indicate an increasing effort in Arizona to include sustainable practices in agricultural outreach programs.

 Cooperative Extension agents participating in travel grants have begun to synergize among themselves by interacting to a greater level, exchanging ideas and concepts learned from their experiences and planning for the future.
 Two agents have indicated interest in applying for the SARE Fellows program in 2014, a first for Arizona.

 Involvement of Others in State PDP Planning and Implementation

 The Arizona Sustainable Agriculture Advisory Committee provides input and direction to sustainable agriculture professional development programs.
-The committee is comprised of the state coordinator, two county Extension agents and a local foods producer.
-In 2012, the committee provided program input with verbal, individual feedback.
+The committee is comprised of two county Extension agents working in sustainable agriculture and a local foods producer.
+In 2013, there was no formal meeting.
+However, committee members did provide program input with verbal, individual feedback.
 Extension professionals continue to say that the travel grants are a valuable resource and should be continued.